-- The nasal bridge may be widened in patients with nasal polyps; it may be depressed in patients with Wegener's granulomatosis.
+- The nasal bridge may be widened in patients with nasal polyps; it may be depressed in patients with granulomatosis with polyangiitis.

 - Using an aural speculum, look for single, or clusters of, grape-like structures.
 Very large polyps may grow down into the oropharynx and can be visualised with a tongue depressor.
 Smaller polyps may not be visible without nasendoscopy.

 - Decongestants and local anaesthesia may help examination.

 - Nasal polyps tend to be bilateral.
 With unilateral lesions, suspect a tumour (and in children, rule out an encephalocele).